-It’s never to early to teach your children about online safety and identity theft.
-With three children aging from the range of 6-14 these topics have been discussed many times.
+It’s never too early to teach your children about online safety and identity theft.
+With three children aged from the range of 6-14, these topics have been discussed many times.
 It is important that we teach our children as soon as we can important safety measures to keep their own identity safe from predators.
 Below are my tips for discussing these topics with your children at different ages.

 Elementary: Once our kids enter school our ability to monitor what they do becomes a little tougher.
-For this reason I think it is important to teach our children why not sharing their information with people they don’t know is important.
+For this reason, I think it is important to teach our children why not sharing their information with people they don’t know is important.
 Start to explain to them a little bit about identity theft.
-Search the internet for child identity theft tips to help.
+Search the internet fortips to help.

 Tweens: By the time our children are in the double digits the influence of friends is powerful.
-Hopefully the talks and safety tips you have previously installed are fore most in their mind.
-For the online safety of my children I monitor all social media websites they partake in.
+Hopefully, the talks and safety tips you have previously installed are foremost in their mind.
+For the online safety of my children, I monitor all social media websites they partake in.
 If I see something I’m not happy with I sit them down and explain why something is inappropriate or not the best decision.
-Show them identity theft facts found online to drive home the point of how important it is to keep their identity safe.
+Show themfound online to drive home the point of how important it is to keep their identity safe.

-Teens: Teens need to know less about online safety, at this point it should be a given, and more about the dangers of identity theft and how it can harm them in many ways especially their financial future.
-As they begin to embark on their own lives outside of school, maybe college, or a job good credit and a financial stability is important and must be kept safe.
+Teens: Teens need to know less about online safety, at this point, it should be a given, and more about the dangers of identity theft and how it can harm them in many ways, especially their financial future.
+As they begin to embark on their own lives outside of school, maybe college, or a job good credit and financial stability are important and must be kept safe.